ggroshans/django-react-garden-app/README.md

 # 🪴 Flourish - A Full-Stack Garden Planning App

+> [!WARNING]
+> **This repository has been archived and is no longer maintained.** The last update was in November 2021.
+The code is provided as-is for portfolio and archival purposes.
+Dependencies are likely outdated and may contain security vulnerabilities.

 Flourish is a comprehensive, full-stack web application designed to help users plan, organize, and improve their gardens.
 By integrating a Django backend with a React frontend, this application provides a seamless user experience for managing every aspect of a personal garden, from soil analysis to vegetable selection and layout design.

 ## 🎯 Project Goal